 Sage hunter bornstein, Political Outreach Coordinator

 Sage Bornstein is passionate about clean energy solutions, international politics, and urban economics.
 Prior to his work with the Partnership, Sage worked as a regional field organizer for Hillary For America in the Bay Area and on HFA's communication team at their Brooklyn headquarters.
-Prior to his campaign experience, Sage worked for the Chicago Urban League on Microfinance projects to ensure access to capital for minority owned small businesses in the South Side of Chicago.
+Prior to his campaign experience, Sage worked for the Chicago Urban League on microfinance projects to ensure access to capital for minority owned small businesses in the South Side of Chicago.
 Before moving to Chicago, Sage helped draft and pass a campaign finance reform referendum in Multnomah County, Oregon.
-Sage has studied at Reed College and the University of Chicago, Columbia University, and Kenyon College.
+Sage has studied at Reed College, the University of Chicago, Columbia University, and Kenyon College.

 Kelsey forren, Political Outreach Coordinator

 Kelsey Forren is passionate about community engagement and environmental policy.
 Prior to her work with the Partnership, Kelsey worked at the Cincinnati Zoo and Botanical Garden, as an Andrew Goodman Vote Everywhere Ambassador, and as a facilitator for the National Issues Forum.
 Previously, Kelsey was an intern for the Miami University Office of Community Engagement and Service, where she established and maintained community partnerships, particularly related to voter engagement.
 She will be entering her fourth year at Miami University this fall.